 Key performance indicators have been identified so Council's performance can be measured and judged.
-It is recommended that the ten Councils adopt the following KPIs and establish procedures for collecting and collating the data on an on-going basis to enable comparisons and trend analysis:
+It is recommended that the four Councils adopt the following KPIs and establish procedures for collecting and collating the data on an on-going basis to enable comparisons and trend analysis:

-- Increase in the rate of dog and cat registration - Increase in the rate of microchipping of dogs and cats - Increase in the rate of de-sexing of dogs and cats - Reduction in the number of incidents of dogs and cats found wandering at large. - Increase in the number of houses doorknocked to identify unregistered dogs and cats - Reduction in the number of semi-owned and unowned cats - Reduction in numbers of animal related complaints divided into complaint sub-groups - Reduction in the number of animals entering Council's pound; - Increase in return rate of impounded animals
+- Increase in the rate of dog and cat registration; - Increase in the rate of microchipping of dogs and cats; - Increase in the rate of de-sexing of dogs and cats; - Reduction in the number of incidents of dogs and cats found wandering at large; - Increase in the number of houses door knocked to identify unregistered dogs and cats; - Reduction in the number of semi-owned and unowned cats; - Reduction in numbers of animal related complaints divided into complaint sub-groups; - Reduction in the number of animals entering Council's pound; and - Increase in return rate of impounded animals.

-5 Action Plan 2013-2017
+5 Action Plan 2017-2021

 Council will implement the following Action Plan over the next 4 years to achieve its goals and objectives.
-The Action Plan is based on the objectives developed in Section 4.
+The Action Plan is based on the objectives developed in Section 4

-TRAINING AND DEVELOPMENT

-• Ensure all staff involved in animal management have the knowledge and skills necessary to carry out their work.

-ACTION TASK COMPLETION INDICATORS RESPONSIBILITY TIMEFRAME 1.1 Review staff qualifications and Staff position descriptions include minimum qualifications Cert IV in Animal Control and Welfare Local Laws HR June 2014 Minimum training requirements for Council's animal management staff Training Plan developed HR June 2014 1.3 Conduct an annual skills audit Audit complete HR Annual 1.4 Encourage AMOs to undergo further training and study Annual performance reviews include review of skills Management HR December 2013
+1. TRAINING AND DEVELOPMENT OBJECTIVE: • Ensure all staff involved in animal management nt have the knowledge and skills necessary to carry out their wor k.
+ACTION TASK COMPLETION INDICATORS RESPONSIBILITY TIMEFRAME 1.1 Review staff qualifications Staff position descriptions include minimum requirements which is reviewed annually Local Laws HR Annually 1.2 Minimum training requirements for Council's animal management staff identified and documented Training Plan HR Annually 1.3 Conduct an annual skills audit of Animal Management Team Audit complete HR Annual 1.4 Encourage AMOs to undergo further training and study Annual performance reviews include review of skills.
+Management HR Annually

-ACTION TASK COMPLETION INDICATORS RESPONSIBILITY TIMEFRAME 1.5 Continue to update and extend officers' skills in dealing with animal management services e.g. diagnosis and treatment of excessive barking, bite avoidance etc. Staff Performance Reviews include development of staff training plan Local Laws HR Ongoing 1.6 Active involvement with Animal Liaison Group Attendance and contribution to meetings of ALG Local Laws Ongoing
+Ň- Hindmarsh Shire Council ACTION TASK COMPLETION INDICATORS RESPONSIBILITY TIMEFRAME 1.5 Continue to update and extend officers' skills in dealing with animal management services e.g. diagnosis and treatment of excessive barking, bite avoidance etc. Staff Performance Reviews include development of staff training plan Local Laws HR Ongoing 1.6 Active involvement with Animal Liaison Group Attendance and contribution to meetings of ALG Local Laws Ongoing 2.
+ADMINISTRATION OBJECTIVE:To provide the necessary administrative arran gements to implement actions.
+2.1 Development of information sheets for residents on what to do with their animals in event of an emergency, and Info sheets published and available on website Local Laws Customer Service Ongoing Responsible pet ownership 2.2 Provide web link to RSPCA website Web link on Council website Executive Assistant June 2018 1.3 Provide web link to Department of Economic Development Jobs Transport and Resources (DEDJTR) website Web link on Council website Executive Assistant June 2018

-2. ADMINISTRATION

-• To provide the necessary administrative arrangements to implement actions.

-Development of information sheets for residents on what to do with their animals in event of an emergency Responsible pet ownership Info sheets published and available on website Local Laws Customer Service June 2014 2.2 Provide web link to RSPCA website Web link on Council website Executive Assistant June 2014 2.3 Provide web link to Bureau of Animal Welfare website Web link on Council website Executive Assistant June 2014